 If you can’t join us in Barcelona, we can still work together!
-We could setup a collaboration between our teams or, if you’re an independent researcher, integrate you in our own structure.
+We could setup a collaboration between our teams or, if you’re an independent researcher, integrate you into our own structure.
 You could become an associate researcher and participate remotely in our research activities and projects.
 Upon certain conditions, this includes covering travel costs to visit us and/or disseminate join results.

 Be a partner company

-We look forward to work with software companies to learn more about their real problems and needs and, hopefully, to later come back with a suitable solution you could validate and give feedback on.
+We look forward to working with software companies to learn more about their real problems and needs and, hopefully, to later come back with a suitable solution you could validate and give feedback on.
 If you think you could help and/or are looking for a solution to any kind of software-related problem, we want to hear from you!.
 Even if you don’t have an immediate question to pose, we are always interested in keeping track of companies and what topics are of interest for them so that we know who to approach when in need of some industrial validation for new projects.

-Please note that collaborations with research teams do not always cost money, in fact they can save you a lot of money.
+Please note that collaborations with research teams do not always cost money, in fact, they can save you a lot of money.
 Funding is always nice but a necessary condition.
 Sometimes, just giving some of your time to chat with us and share your thoughts on what we do is more than enough!
 So don’t let money deter you.

-For more long-term collaborations, specially if they target a core problem in your company, funding would be nice but we can always look for full/partial external funding (like industrial PhDs program, participation in national/international projects,…).
+For more long-term collaborations, especially if they target a core problem in your company, funding would be nice but we can always look for full/partial external funding (like industrial PhDs program, participation in national/international projects,…).
 So, no excuses, let’s talk!